ProtonVPN Review (2019) – Strong security

 All of ProtonVPN’s servers are owned by and dedicated to the provider, but not all are available to every user.
 The number of servers you have access to partly depends on your subscription.
 With the free version of ProtonVPN you only have access to specific free servers in Japan, the Netherlands and the United States.
 The Basic, Plus and Visionary subscriptions have access to all server locations.

-ProtonVPN also offers special servers for P2P (in Australia, the Netherlands, Singapore and Sweden) and servers that support dual use with Tor (in Hong Kong, the United States and Switzerland).
+ProtonVPN also offers special servers for P2P (in Switzerland, the Netherlands, Singapore and Sweden) and servers that support dual use with Tor (in Hong Kong, the United States and Switzerland).

 Finally, using server locations in the Secure Core mode works slightly differently.
 The Secure Core servers add an extra layer of protection to your connection by creating a double tunnel.
 This means you’ll be connected to the server location of your choice via a Secure Core server in either Switzerland, Iceland or Sweden.
 These are the server choices Secure Core offers: